 Financial abuse is also common, so complaints of theft by a nursing home resident should not be ignored.

 If you believe that your loved one has suffered nursing home abuse, your best course of action is to consult an experienced attorney.
 A lawyer can help you investigate the circumstances.
 In the event that abuse has occurred, you lawyer can help you fight to recover expenses and damages—financial relief you will need to find a more appropriate care environment for your loved one.

-The attorneys at Hinkle Law Offices in Albuquerque have more than 25 years of experience with nursing home abuse cases.
+The attorneys at Hinkle Law Offices, LLC. in Albuquerque have more than 25 years of experience with nursing home abuse cases.
 Contact us to schedule a free initial consultation.